Queen's Wharf, Brisbane: Design and location

-The design aims to integrate tourism, leisure and entertainment facilities in an underutilized part of the city.
+The design aims to integrate tourism, leisure and entertainment facilities in an underutilised part of the city.
 The site includes 11 state-owned heritage sites.
 Nine of the sites are open to the public.
-Queen's Wharf covers a total 26 hectares.
+Queen's Wharf covers a total 12 hectares.
 Along the river a new mangrove walk will wind along the Riverside Expressway.
-The existing bikeway will be upgraded and a new waterline park will be built.
-Seven and a half hectares of space have been allocated as public.
-The sky deck will be positioned 100 metres above William Street.
+The existing bikeway will be upgraded and a new waterline park has been built.
+Seven and a half hectares of space have been allocated for public use.
+The Sky Deck will be positioned 100 metres above William Street.

+Queen's Wharf consists of four towers situated atop a seven-storey podium and a five-level basement.
+The tallest building is known as the Queen’s Wharf Residence and is divided into Emerald, Ruby and Diamond tiers with a penthouse apartment.

-The complex is utilizing Building Information Modeling.
+The complex utilises Building Information Modelling.
 A vacuum waste system will be used across the resort.
 It will incorporate a central waste handling facility.

+Dining

+Japanese fine dining will be available at Sokyo restaurant.
+Fat Noodle is bringing Luke Nguyen dishes featuring South East Asian flavours.
+Cucina Regina will serve Italian meals in a 160-seat restaurant, serving inside and out.
+Cicada Blu, an open-air bar and Euro-inspired eatery called Aloria will both be located on the Sky Deck.
+Velo Café is a two-storey riverside bikeway café built on the Bicentennial Bikeway that will cater to cyclists.
+Black Hide Steak & Seafood will move from the Treasury Brisbane to the new precinct into a 240-seat restaurant.
+It will be the largest of the three restaurants on the venue’s terrace.
+The Latin American-inspired Azteca can seat 126 people.
+Lúc Lắc has created a lush, indoor-outdoor, tropical setting for a Indochine restaurant and bar that can seat 159 people.

 Hotels

-The three hotels included in the complex are the Star Grand hotel, Dorsett hotel and Rosewood hotel.
+The integrated resort that includes three hotels in the complex are the Star Grand hotel, Dorsett hotel and Rosewood hotel.
 The luxury five star Star Grand hotel occupies towers two and three, which are the two curved towers.
+The Star Grand features 340 luxury rooms and a 360-degree signature cocktail bar.
+The Star’s façade is equipped with 350 lighting pillars which are used for various lighting displays.

+The Dorsett and Rosewood hotels are due to open by the end of 2026.